davidseve/cloud-native-deployment-strategies/blue-green-pipeline/README.md

 ## Introduction

 One important topic in the `Cloud Native` is the `Microservice Architecture`.
 We are not any more dealing with one monolithic application.
-We have several applications that have dependencies on each other and also have other dependencies like brokers or data bases.
+We have several applications that have dependencies on each other and also have other dependencies like brokers or databases.

-Applications have their own life cycle, so we should be able to execute independent blue/green deployment.
-All the applications and dependencies will not change its version at the same time.
+Applications have their own life cycle, so we should be able to execute independent Blue/Green deployment.
+All the applications and dependencies will not change their version at the same time.

 Another important topic in the `Cloud Native` is `Continuous Delivery`.
 If we are going to have several applications doing Blue/Green deployment independently we have to automate it.
-We will use **Helm**, **Openshift Pipelines**, **Openshift GitOps** and of course **Red Hat Openshift** to help us.
+We will use **Helm**, **Openshift Pipelines**, **Openshift GitOps**, and of course **Red Hat Openshift** to help us.

 **In the next steps we will see a real example of how to install, deploy and manage the life cycle of Cloud Native applications doing Blue/Green deployment.**

-Let's start with some theory...after it we will have the **hands on example**.
+Let's start with some theory...after it, we will have the **hands-on example**.

 ## Blue/Green Deployment